Bartsevich/Bartsevich/README.md

 - Hi, I’m @Bartsevich
-- I’m an IT Recruiter at Syberry
+- I’m an IT Recruiter
-- How to reach me in Linkedin: https://www.linkedin.com/in/ilona-bartsevich-796b061a3/
+- How to reach me in Linkedin: https://www.linkedin.com/in/ilonabartsevich/

 <!---
 Bartsevich/Bartsevich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.